-In 1750, Clause 73 was added to the Statute, which stated that each Ministry would be responsible for the concealment of magical creatures within its territory or face sanction from the ICW (FB).
+In 1750, Clause 73 was added to the Statute, strengthening the requirement that each Ministry would be responsible for the concealment of magical creatures within its territory or face sanction from the ICW (FB).

 - Ralston Potter, a member of the Wizengamot, supported the institution of the Statute (Pm).